 Baigup Wetlands Interest Group Coordinator, Penny was amazed with the results achieved, “I am astounded at the amount Tim’s CVA team managed to get done in such hot and steamy conditions.
 They did a sterling job.
 Their weeding efforts also exposed stakes that no longer had a living plant next to them, and these have now been removed.
 This area is coming on very nicely now with some well-established shrubs, ground covers and trees surviving well.”

-We would like to thank our supporters, donors and our volunteers.
-Without your support, we wouldn’t be able to make a difference to this important cause.
-If you are able to donate again, or share our story, we would really appreciate it – every effort will help us to continue achieving these great conservation results and give these beautiful birds a better chance at coming back from the brink of extinction.
+We would like to thank our generous GlobalGiving donors and our volunteers.
+Without your support, we wouldn’t be able to make a difference.
+If you are able to donate again, we would really appreciate it – every effort will help us to continue achieving these great conservation results and give these beautiful birds a better chance at coming back from the brink of extinction.
 As we move out of summer and into autumn, our teams will start to prepare sites for winter planting.

 Our Launceston team has been assisting with the Wild Devil Recovery (WDR) project in Tasmania’s North East.
 This project is part of the Save the Tasmanian Devil Program and is just one part of the recovery of this iconic Australian species.